aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/cvp-vxlan.rst

 6. Verify VLXAN operation with CVP Telemetry
 * from ``Device Inventory``, click on ``leaf3``

-* click on VXLAN in the left selection column under Switchign ``Note:`` you will now see the VLANs, VNI mappings related to VXLAN
+* click on VXLAN in the left selection column under Switching ``Note:`` you will now see the VLANs, VNI mappings related to VXLAN

         .. image:: images/cvp-vxlan/leaf3-vxlan-verification.png